-- demonstrate a rounded knowledge of sociological theory and its history - critically theorise, evaluate and analyse concepts of classical Sociology through effective source selection skills - communicate comparative views of sociological theory in an ethically accepted way by means of individual and group discussions.
+- demonstrate a rounded knowledge of Sociological theory and its history - critically theorise, evaluate and analyse concepts of classical and modern Sociology through effective source selection skills - communicate comparative views of Sociological theory in an ethically accepted way by means of individual and group discussions. - Apply relevant theories being dealt with to the South African and African context.